usethesource/rascal-website/release-notes/rascal-0-40-x-release-notes.md

 * Accurate and correct parsers of Windows and Unix file paths were added to the standard library.
 This includes a new `unc://` resolver to accurately represent the semantics of UNC paths, and `cwdrive://` which can represent the current working directory on a given drive letter on Windows.
 * `HTMLElement(loc src = |unknown:///|)` was added to position every tag from start to end via the `src` attribute.
 * The documentation strings were ported from `@doc{ }` notation to `@synopsis{..}, @description{..}, @examples{..}, @benefits{..}, @pitfalls{..}` separate tags.
 * The `@deprecated{..}` tag is now also used during API documentation generation.
-It is rendered between the synsopsis and the declaration signature.
+It is rendered between the synopsis and the declaration signature.
 * The Box language for automatic string formatting was revived and its box2text algorithm was optimized.
 See `lang::box`
    * Box2text was re-implemented using list comprehensions and list splicing for efficiency and brevity.
    * Box arrays (tables) were fixed and finalized, and utility support for mapping lists to tables was added.
    * Box "groups" were added (ported from ASF+SDF) as a means to easily generate boxes from (separated) lists.
-   * The concepts of fonts and highlighting were completely removed from Box, as this is an orthogonal feature implemented elsewhere by highlighter algoriths and mappings to HTML.
+   * The concepts of fonts and highlighting were completely removed from Box, as this is an orthogonal feature implemented elsewhere by highlighter algorithms and mappings to HTML.
 The new trick is to use Box to format a file, then reparse that file and map it to ANSI or HTML or other markup formalisms.
    * the NULL box was added as a convenience for plugging holes and not loose parity or other counts.
    * Tests for Box2text were added.